-The Ag-West Bio Blog features editorials by scientists, academic and business experts from Saskatchewan’s bioscience community.
+The Ag-West Bio Blog features editorials by scientists, academic and business experts from Saskatchewan’s bioscience community, and represent their personal views.
 We are truly thankful to them for taking the time to contribute.
 We encourage you add your thoughts and opinions - get the conversation going.

 Dr. Wilf Keller, president and CEO of Ag-West Bio, was born in Melville, Saskatchewan.
 He attended the University of Saskatchewan, receiving a doctoral degree with specialization in Crop Science in 1972, and then studied as a postdoctoral scientist in the Max-Planck Institut für Biologie, in Tubingen, Germany.